List of Colorado Rockies first-round draft picks

-Jason Jennings is the only one of Rockies first-round draft picks to win the Rookie of the Year Award (2002).
+Jason Jennings is the only of the Rockies' first-round draft picks to win the Rookie of the Year Award (2002).

 The Colorado Rockies are a Major League Baseball (MLB) franchise based in Denver, Colorado.
 They play in the National League West division.
 The Rockies have participated in MLB's annual June draft since 1992.
 Officially known as the "First-Year Player Draft", the Rule 4 Draft is MLB's primary mechanism for assigning players from high schools, colleges, and other amateur clubs to its franchises.
 The draft order is determined based on the previous season's standings, with the team possessing the worst record receiving the first pick.
 In addition, teams which lost free agents in the previous off-season may be awarded compensatory or supplementary picks.
 Since the franchise was established as an expansion team in 1992, the Rockies have selected 31 players in the first round.
 The First-Year Player Draft is unrelated to the 1992 expansion draft through which the Rockies filled their roster.

 Of the 31 players selected in the first round by the Rockies, 18 have been pitchers, the most of any position; 12 of these have been right handed, and 6 have been left-handed.
 The Rockies have also selected six outfielders, four shortstops, and one player each at catcher, first base, and third base.
 The Rockies have never selected a second baseman in the first round.
 The Rockies have drafted 16 players out of high school, and 14 out of college.
 Colorado has drafted seven players from high schools or colleges in the state of California, with five coming from Texas and three from Tennessee.
 The Rockies' 2002 selection—Jeff Francis—is the only selection from outside the United States.